IBT-FMI/NeuroGentooProject/doc/DotGentoo.md

 Namely, when distributing the Ebuild alongside the software.
 The canonical approach to add a single Ebuild to the set of known packages is be to create a new directory, copy the Ebuild to the directory, and integrate the directory into the Gentoo system (as an overlay), by manually editing at least one system configuration file.

-!!!
-You need to make the connection between implicit overlay handling and the fact that we are talking about very-life software, meaning that this no longer just fetched live stuff from upstream, but uses the livest stuff from the user/developer's computer
+Whilst being unnecessarily arduous, it also does not address that a developer might want to install not only the newest publically available version of the software, but the developers local version with not yet published changes.

-A more convenient model is to distribute an Ebuild and provide a way to install it with a single command, based on the current state of the projects working directory (including non-commited changes).
+A more convenient model would distribute the Ebuild with the software *and* provide a way to install it with a single command, based on the current state of the projects working directory (including non-commited changes).
 Since not all information needed to install the software is contained inside the Ebuild, it is necessary to:

 * specify additional overlays needed to resolve additional Ebuild dependencies which are not included in the main portage tree (but rather in e.g. the Science Overlay, as FSL or AFNI are)